cysouw/diathesis/text/c08_infinitive.md

 Table: Different diatheses with a *lassen + Infinitiv* construction {#tbl:lassen}

 The *Möglichkeitspassiv* is typically attesed with transitive verbs with a clear agent, like *besteigen* 'to climb' [@next].
 The accusative (*den Berg*) is promoted to nominative subject and the erstwhile subject is demoted to an optional *von* prepositional phrase.
 A reflexive pronoun is necessary, and the diathesis has an epistemic meaning expressing the possibility of the action.
 With agentive intransitive verbs, like *wandern* 'to hike' [@nnext a], this diathesis leads to an *unpersönlicher Möglichkeitspassiv*, often even without a valency-simulating *es*.
 The nominative subject is removed and an evaluative adverbial like *gut* is necessary.
-Verbs with a governed preposition, like *warten auf* 'to wait for' are slightly different as (i) the governed preposition is retained, (ii) the valency simulating *es* is impossible and (iii) no evaluative adverbial is necessary [@nnext b].
+Verbs with a governed preposition, like *warten auf* 'to wait for' [@nnext b] are slightly different as (i) the governed preposition is retained, (ii) the valency simulating *es* is impossible and (iii) no evaluative adverbial is necessary [@nnext b].

 ::: ex
 ~~Möglichkeitspassiv~~